Drive to the Sahyadris

 We spent early morning walking along a stream close to where we were staying, however there was no new bird sighting and we soon returned to our room and finished off the remaining laundry.

 In the evening, we took a break from our usual schedule and went to the Galgibag Beach, our first beach outing in Goa.
-The beach turned out to be beautiful, calm and serene and we sat mesmerized listening to the sounds of the ocean waves while watching the sun go down, an apt way to wrap up our Goa trip!!!
+The beach turned out to be beautiful, calm and serene and we sat mesmerized listening to the sounds of the waves while watching the sun go down, an apt way to wrap up our Goa trip!!!

 Zuari River Boat Ride: The boat ride needs to be pre-booked by calling up Mrs. Kamat at +91 98 22 127 936.
 The ride is well managed and is a great way to appreciate Goa’s mangrove habitat.

 Hidden Farm Cottage: Not many birders come this way but this is an excellent place to stay and explore Cotigao.
 Rooms are basic, but clean.
-Netty, the owner is am amazing baker.
+Netty, the owner is an amazing baker.
 She baked some of the best tasting muffins for us and we also relished on the waffles and the pancakes she served us for breakfast.

 Phone: +91 988 177 89 18, +91 99 22 022 456